abbysttn/HelicopterScene/README.md

 ## 📩 How to play? 📩

 #### All you need to do is download the files as a zip folder from the code button above.
-Extract those and look for the debug folder in the main extracted folder.
+Extract those and open the project in Visual Studio
-#### Within that Debug folder should be a file called "CGProject2.exe".
-Double click this and you are good to go!
+#### Once the project is opened, press the run button at the top and you are good to go!